NebuTriX/.github/profile/README.md

 - **Diverse Challenges:** Tackle budgeting, saving, investing, debt management, and retirement planning with a variety of interactive challenges. 🏆🎮
 - **Personalized Feedback:** Receive tailored insights to help you understand and master financial concepts.
 It's like having a financial coach in your pocket! 💼📊

-👉 **Join the battle against financial illiteracy with FinCombat!** 🥳💸
+👉 Join the battle against financial illiteracy with FinCombat!
+[Visit FinCombat](https://fincombat.co) 🥳💸

 ## About Us